Pagwin-Fedora/website/content/blog/universal_proc_tut.md

 ```
 someList <- ["First item", "Second item", "meh item"]
 someList[2] <- "Third item"
-"First item should be when the line of code below is run"
+"First item should be displayed when the line of code below is run"
 DISPLAY(someList[0])
 ```
 ## Loops